Advanced Trade API Legacy Key Authentication

 --header "CB-ACCESS-TIMESTAMP: <a timestamp for your request>"

-All requests should have content type application/json
+All requests should have content type application/json and the body must be valid JSON.

 // Ruby code sample of a GET Request to product ticker